California recall has enough signatures to make ballot

 If Newsom survives the recall he will be up for reelection in 2022.

-But organizers see an opening by energizing voters who were angered by Newsom’s handling of the pandemic and those frustrated by one-party rule in Sacramento.
+But organizers see an opening with voters of all political stripes who were angered by Newsom’s handling of the pandemic and those frustrated by one-party rule in Sacramento.
 Republicans have not won statewide office since 2006, when voters gave Schwarzenegger a second term.
+Organizers say about 30% of the petition signers were Democrats or independents.

 Newsom’s pandemic actions tipped the recall effort over the edge, especially after he was caught last fall dining at a fancy restaurant for a lobbyist’s birthday while urging residents to stay home.